marudy/web-pro/tools/npm/npm-guide.md

 npm list
 ```

-Print to stdout only the dependencies of the first level.
-This command is usefull to check the versions of the packages installed locally.
+Print to stdout only the dependencies of the first level of the tree-structure.
+This command is usefull to check the actual version of the packages installed locally in relation to the versions existing in package.json.

 ```sh
 npm list --depth=0